sillsdev/web-languageforge/README.md

 Our recommended development environment for web development is Linux Ubuntu GNOME.
 There are three main installation methods:
 - [Local Linux Development Setup](#local-linux-development-setup).
 Everything is installed directly on your machine, which needs to be running Ubuntu 16.04.
 This is the best method because everything runs at full speed.
-- [Vagrant GUI setup](#vagrant-gui-setup).
+- [Vagrant GUI Setup](#vagrant-gui-setup).
 This is the simplest setup method.
 A Vagrant box with xForge already installed is downloaded and set up on your machine.
 The main drawback is speed.
 In some tests the e2e tests took approximately 10 minutes, rather than the 5 minutes they normally take.
 - [Vagrant headless setup](#vagrant-headless-setup).
 A small base box is downloaded and xForge is then installed into it.
 The source code is kept in a shared folder between the host and guest operating systems.
 This has a number of drawbacks, one of which is that page loads are much slower (50 times slower in some tests; 5000 ms rather than 100 ms).
-The reason for this is that Virtualbox gives access to the PHP files via the VirtualBox shared folder feature.
+The reason for this is that Virtualbox gives access to the repo files on NTFS via the VirtualBox shared folder feature.
 This is notoriously slow.

 ### Ubuntu Xenial on Windows 10 WSL ###